Jim Butler (American football): Biography

 Jim Butler was born May 4, 1943, in Quincy, Florida.

 Jim "Cannonball" Butler carrying the ball against the Los Angeles Rams, October 1971.

 Butler played collegiately for Edward Waters College, a small historically black university located in Jacksonville.

-Butler was selected in round 14 of the 1965 NFL draft by the Pittsburgh Steelers, who made him that year's 186th pick overall.
+Butler was selected in the 14th round of the 1965 NFL draft by the Pittsburgh Steelers, who made him that year's 186th overall pick.
 He played halfback for the Steelers for three years, gaining a little more than 500 yards rushing and an additional 233 catching passes out of the backfield.
 He was also a frequent kickoff returner for Pittsburgh, running back one kick 93 yards for a touchdown in 1966.

 Butler was named a member of the NFL Pro Bowl following the conclusion of the 1969 NFL season.

 After his retirement from the NFL, Butler worked for the city of Atlanta and on special projects with the Atlanta Public Schools system.

 During his later years Butler suffered from dementia, a common ailment among aging football players of his era due to repetitive brain injury.

 Butler died February 10, 2014 in Atlanta.
 He was 71 years old at the time of his death and was survived by a daughter and a son.